VITaL Pretraining: Visuo-Tactile Pretraining for Tactile and Non-Tactile Manipulation Policies: Conclusions

 \section{Conclusions}

-In this work, we have shown that incorporating contrastive visuo-tactile pretraining into imitation learning frameworks can significantly boost agent performance in complex manipulation tasks, exemplified by USB cable plugging.
-By incorporating tactile information, we were able to achieve a 95\% success rate on this task, a significant improvement from the 45\% success rate we were able to achieve with vision only.
-Although much of this improvement came from the addition of tactile observations, our pretraining strategy had a positive impact, increasing our headline accuracy from 90\% to 95\%.
-Additionally, we found that pretraining decreased the force exerted by the agent, suggesting a more contact-aware policy.
+In this work, we have shown that incorporating contrastive visuo-tactile pretraining into imitation learning frameworks can boost agent performance in complex manipulation tasks.
+For visuo-tactile agents, this pretraining step grants a moderate performance boost (for example, improving the cable plugging success rate from 90\% to 95\%), and reduces overfitting (as shown in the cube stacking task, where pretraining improved the visuo-tactile success rate from 30\% to 95\%).
+Additionally, we found that pretraining decreased the force exerted by the agent, reducing wear on the tactile sensor and suggesting that pretraining leads to a contact-aware policy.

-Our most impactful finding was that by pretraining with tactile observations, we could significantly improve the performance of vision-only policies, allowing them to achieve a success rate on par with their visuo-tactile counterparts.
-This training paradigm could be especially useful in industrial applications, where durability and cost concerns limit the applicability of high-quality tactile sensors like GelSight.
-By using tactile observations only during the training phase, our method allows imitation learning policies to leverage tactile cues to significantly improve performance, without requiring the deployment of tactile sensors during operation.
+When this pretraining step was applied to vision-only agents, we found that pretraining with tactile data significantly improved performance, allowing these agents to achieve a success rate on par with, and occasionally surpassing, their visuo-tactile counterparts.
+For example, pretraining increased the vision-only cable plugging success rate from 20\% to 85\%.
+These results suggest that visuo-tactile pretraining of a vision-only policy, rather then developing visuo-tactile policies, may be a better use of tactile data in robotics.
+This training paradigm could be especially useful in industrial applications, where durability and cost concerns limit the use of high-quality tactile sensors like GelSight, allowing imitation learning policies to leverage tactile cues to significantly improve performance without requiring the deployment of tactile sensors.

 A major limitation of this work is that task-specific data was used for pretraining.
 Although this strategy allowed the vision-only policy to learn the tactile features relevant to the specific task, it limits the applicability of the pretrained model and requires tactile observations to be collected for each task.
 An alternative approach would be to collect a large-scale visuo-tactile dataset for pretraining, then fine-tune a vision-only policy on a separate task, trading task-specific tactile knowledge for increased generalizability.
 Evaluating this alternative approach is left for future work.